-The 2-Finger Gripper has two articulated fingers that each have two joints (two phalanxes per finger), as shown in Figure 1.1.
-The Gripper can engage up to five points of contact with an object (two on each of the phalanges plus the palm).
-The fingers are underactuated, meaning they have fewer motors than the total number of joints.
-This configuration allows the fingers to automatically adapt to the shape of the object they grip and it also simplifies the control of the Gripper.
+The 2-Finger Gripper has two articulated fingers that each have two joints (two phalanxes per finger), as shown in the figure below.
+The grasp-type gripper can engage up to five points of contact with an object (two on each of the phalanges plus the palm).
+The fingers are under-actuated, meaning they have fewer motors than the total number of joints.
+This configuration allows the fingers to automatically adapt to the shape of the object they grasp and it also simplifies the control of the grasp-type gripper.